 Postgraduate research in Drama

-The department has a lively tradition of research and creative activity and many members of staff are writers and performers.
-We work with external artists and theatre companies to produce research-based theatre and performance.
+Our department is part of a wider performance and creative industries landscape.
+Many of our staff are professional practitioners embedded within the local and national performance ecology.
+This allows us to also foster creative partnerships with industry to produce and support research-based theatre and performance.
 Students benefit from collaborations with organisations such as the Globe Theatre, Royal Shakespeare Company, Shakespeare Institute, local and national theatre companies, and public sector bodies such as hospitals, prisons and schools.

 Our current PhD students